i1group/i1uc/README.md

 ****

-Module for product attributes to node fields (of "term reference type) synchronization
+Module for product attributes to node fields (of "term reference" type) synchronization

 Are you familiar with situation, when it is required to copy all product attributes to taxonomy terms (e.g corresponding node fields)?
 This module can handle this.